jeremypbeasley/realescape/_blog/foster-care-a-pipeline-for-traffickers.markdown

 ---
-title: Foster Care: A Pipeline for Traffickers
+title: Foster Care&#x3a; A Pipeline for Traffickers
 author: bridget
 date: 2014-03-07
 layout: blog